bioongithub/balacheck/README.md

 # balacheck
 PyQt script to balance checkbooks.
 Open source.
+Work in progress.

 ## Idea
 Idea is to collect transaction from banks and payed, scheduled and current payments, show expected balances and